DomTheDorito/OpenMsg/README.md

-# ARES2APRS
+# OpenMsg
-Python Uploader for a Net Control Station to add locations of reports from spotters/volunteers to APRS.fi
+Simple program to send and receive message via the APRS Network

 **This project is in its infancy.
-Expect bugs to happen if you don't follow fields exactly.
-For example, you must use a full address of a location or crossroads with a town and state, or zip code.
-Otherwise, your icon may end up somewhere randomly.**

-This software adds an object to the APRS.fi map via rotate.aprs2.net.
-The object will be named whatever is entered into the report field, and the comment on the object will be whatever is entered into the comment field, followed by "-Reported by {Spotter's Callsign}"
+Expect bugs to happen**

+This software takes in a senders callsign and message, formats it to an APRS message, sends it to the APRS network, and to the destinatoin callsign.

 **PREREQUISITES**

 -Python (duh)

--Pillow and Geopy libraries.
-Installable using pip.

 -Internet Connection